turbosnute/bulder/README.md

 # bulder
-Attempt to make app for logging your first ascent of boulders optimized for norwegian color graded indoor boulders.
+Attempt to make app for logging your first ascent of boulders optimized for Trondheim (Norway) color graded indoor boulders.

 ## Components
 Apache, PHP, MariaDB and Bootstrap.